jefferyphein/messaging_playground/rabbitmq/python/select_connection/README.md

 immediately without doing anything!

 Now leave this running and push a message into the queue using one the previous publishing examples.
-It works exactly like
+It works exactly like the consumer examples using `BlockingConnection`.